Nuke (Marvel Comics): Publication history

 Nuke was created by Frank Miller and David Mazzuchelli.
 He first appeared in Daredevil #232.
 Nuke largely disappeared following his apparent death in Daredevil #233, although his origin was explored and touched upon in issues of Captain America and Wolverine.
-It was not until Grant Morrison's New X-Men, when it's revealed Nuke was involved in the Weapon Plus program, that the character made a return in subsequent stories.
+In the series New X-Men, Nuke is retroactively established to have been involved in the Weapon Plus program.

 Fictional character biography

-Frank Simpson was a test subject of the Weapon Plus program, the supersoldier program that had created Captain America and would later have their Weapon X facility transform Wolverine into a killing machine.
-The enhancing and conditioning process went awry, leaving Nuke seriously deranged.

 Early life

-The origins of Nuke are explained in Wolverine: Origins.

-The disturbed son of a wealthy, abusive, alcoholic, upper-class woman in Ohio, Frank soon developed an unhealthy affection for his babysitter, the only real maternal figure in his life.
-The young woman, who was harboring feelings for his father Charles Simpson, capitalized on Frank's affection and talked the boy into killing his mother.
-Wolverine, at that time an operative for Weapon Plus, had been sent to kidnap Frank.
-Wolverine showed up, dressed as a cop.
-He then stalked Charles and the babysitter, eventually shooting the girl with Charles's gun, after which Charles committed suicide.
-Wolverine then went to Frank's place and abducted him for the supersoldier project.
+The disturbed son of a wealthy, abusive, alcoholic, upper-class woman in Ohio, Frank Simpson developed an unhealthy affection for his babysitter, the only real maternal figure in his life.
+The young woman, who was harboring feelings for Frank's father Charles Simpson, capitalized on Frank's affection and talked the boy into killing his mother.
+Wolverine, at that time an operative for Weapon Plus, stalks Charles and Frank's babysitter, eventually killing the latter with Charles's gun.
+After Charles committed suicide, Wolverine abducted Frank for the supersoldier project.

-Years later, Frank Simpson was sent into the Vietnam War as a black-ops agent.
-Captured by the Viet Cong, Frank was severely tortured by Logan (who was posing as a Russian intelligence liaison), shattering Frank's still unbalanced mind.
-While torturing him (even carving the American flag into his face that years later would become part of his superpowered personality), he implanted the phrase "No V.C.!" as a trigger word, along with the compulsion to kill gruesomely, in retaliation for the tortures suffered, anyone who uttered the words.
-He then allowed Frank to escape, testing his work with a village of peasants, who, seeing an American soldier, tried to soothe his anger and convince him to spare them, shouting the "No V.C.!" phrase, meaning that they were not Viet Cong.
-Frank, in response to the trigger word, burnt the village to the ground, killing every inhabitant.
-The experiment being a success, Logan was installed as his handler.
-Due to his trauma, Nuke often hallucinates that the enemies he is fighting are the Viet Cong.
+Frank Simpson was sent into the Vietnam War as a black-ops agent and captured by the Viet Cong.
+Simpson was severely tortured by Logan, shattering his mind.
+While torturing Simpson, Logan implanted the phrase "No V.C.!" as a trigger word, along with the compulsion to kill gruesomely.
+He then allowed Simpson to escape and used his conditioning to have him murder a group of peasants.
+The experiment being a success, Logan was installed as Simpson's handler.

-At some time during the war, Nuke was inducted into the final part of the Project Homegrown, the Weapon VII programs, that turned him into a partial cyborg with a subdermal mesh able to deflect bullets, and a second heart that, working in conjunction with some (placebo) pills, controlled his aggression, leaving him addicted as well.
-His whereabouts after the war are still unknown.
+At some time during the war, Nuke was inducted into the final part of the Project Homegrown, a division of Weapon Plus.
+Nuke was converted into a cyborg with a subdermal mesh that can deflect bullets.
+Additionally, he was implanted with a second heart that, working in conjunction with placebo pills, controlled his aggression.